ARMmbed/mbed-os-5-docs/docs/getting_started/serial_driver.md

 ### Troubleshooting

-**If you have multiple mbed devices but the serial port only appears for one of them:** Make sure you run the installer for every device (plug in the device over USB and run the installer again); Windows loads the driver based on the serial number, so it needs to be run for each device individually.
+**If you have multiple mbed devices but the serial port only appears for one of them** : Make sure you run the installer for every device (plug in the device over USB and run the installer again); Windows loads the driver based on the serial number, so it needs to be run for each device individually.

-**If the installer fails because "No mbed Microcontrollers were found":** Check your device is plugged in properly over USB.
+**If the installer fails because "No mbed Microcontrollers were found"** : Check your device is plugged in properly over USB.

-**If the installer reports the message "mbedWinSerial_nnnnn.exe is not a valid Win32 application":** If you downloaded the installer using Internet Explorer, please try a different browser (Firefox, Chrome).
+**If the installer reports the message "mbedWinSerial_nnnnn.exe is not a valid Win32 application"** : If you downloaded the installer using Internet Explorer, please try a different browser (Firefox, Chrome).

-**If the installer appears to hang:** Check if Windows is displaying an "unsigned driver/permission" window; these often get hidden behind other windows with nothing to indicate so in the taskbar.
+**If the installer appears to hang**
+: Check if Windows is displaying an "unsigned driver/permission" window; these often get hidden behind other windows with nothing to indicate so in the taskbar.
 The installer will continue to run as soon as you click OK.